General

 Many HEIs and FEIs also take advantage of an exception that permits the recording of certain broadcasts for educational purposes.
 There is a new requirement introduced for acknowledgement to be given.
 There is a new Clause, which states that copyright is not infringed if communication to the public occurs as long as any person outside the premises of the educational establishment cannot receive the communication.
 The problem here is defining "the premises", but prima facie this prevents distance learners at educational establishments having access via the Internet or an intranet to such recordings.
 Of course, if the establishment has an ERA licence, the problem will not apply to those broadcasts covered by the licence.
 (Oppenheim 2004)

-Check that your insitution has a Copyright Licensing Agency (CLA) licence.
+Check that your insitution has an appropriate Copyright Licensing Agency (CLA) licence.
 The CLA is a non profit-making company that is responsible for looking after the interests of owners of printed materials that are protected by copyright law and published in the UK and 17 other countries.
 The CLA issues licences to businesses, educational insitutions and government departments to allow them to copy extracts from books, journals, magazines and periodicals.
 The CLA entitles licensees to copy a wide range of copyright materials without seeking copyright clearance, while ensuring that authors and publishers are appropriately reimbursed for the use of their intellectual property.
 The CLA's licences also include artistic works through its agreement with the Design and Artists Copyright Society (DACS).
 If necessary, The CLA can also institute legal proceedings for the enforcement of the rights entrusted to it.

 Note that the CLA licence does not entitle you to copy whole works and there are restrictions regarding the making of multiple copies for classroom use and also the storage of copied materials in electronic format and making them available to students and staff over a network.
 Recent changes to the CLA licensing scheme for FE, HE and adult edcuation institutions specify what you are allowed to do with materials in electronic format.
+See Section 4.1 (above) headed Communication to the public right.

 No copying may exceed 5% of the published volume or issue or, if greater: